xjtuyanshi/CarND-PID-Control-Project/README.md

  Below is a short GIF shows the animation after using twiddle for 14 iterations(Failed).

  ![Twiddle][image1]

+## Reflections
+Describe the effect each of the P, I, D components had in my implementation.
+1. P (proportional) tries to stter car to the center to minimize cte.
+However, it easily make the car overshots center of lane and could run out of lane.
+2. I(Intergral) treis to reduce the bias of car control system (like steering drift) accumulated over time.
+In the simulator, it seems there is no bias.
+3. D(Differential) helps reduce the effect of overshoot created by P, so the car's steering will not oscillate much when only P is added.
 ## Project Dependencies

 * cmake >= 3.5